TomFrost/Semlocks/README.md

 Sets the maximum number of times the specified semaphore can be simultaneously locked.
 By default, all semaphores are exclusive (max of 1).
 Note that 0 can be used to prevent a semaphore from being acquired until the max is changed.
+Raising the maximum will automatically trigger locks to be granted to the appropriate number of queued requests for this semaphore.
 - **semaphore** *string:* A string representing the semaphore whose max should be changed.
 - **max** *number|null:* The number of simultaneous locks for this semaphore.